Overtime Laws for Salaried Employees

-In North Carolina, that can be a dangerous mistake.
-Being a salaried employee does not exclude employers from paying overtime requirements unless that employee is exempt.
-Under the North Carolina Wage and Hour Act, an employer can be subject to significant consequences for failing to pay wages, including allowing an employee to recover double the overtime amount found to be due if the employee unless the employer can show that any violation was in good faith and that the employer had reasonable grounds for withholding the pay.
-A court can also order that the plaintiff’s attorney fees be paid.
+Being a salaried employee does not exclude employers from paying overtime requirements unless you are exempt.
+Under the North Carolina Wage and Hour Act, an employer can be subject to significant consequences for failing to pay wages, including allowing an employee to recover double the overtime amount found to be owed to you unless the employer can show that any violation was in good faith and that the employer had reasonable grounds for withholding the pay.
+A court can also order that your attorney fees be paid.
 It also bears mentioning that the opposite does not necessarily apply.
 Even if an employee would be exempt, generally if they are not salaried or paid on a flat-fee basis, overtime must be paid.

 Exempt employees must have a guaranteed salary of $455.00 per workweek – this is why hourly employees are generally not exempt, their salary is not guaranteed – and fit into a specific category of exemption, as defined by the federal Fair Labor Standards Act.
 In 2016, the overtime laws will change to require that exempt employees make $913.00 per week.
 The primary categories consist of executive (supervisory) employees, administrative employees, and certain professional, outside sales, and computer employees.
 The importance of the job or the skill level involved is often not dispositive as to whether overtime must be paid.
 Law firms deal with this issue every day as paralegals — despite their tremendous importance to any law firm — are not exempt employees.

-Business owners, be careful about having your salaried employees work over 40 hours per week and consider guaranteeing a minimum salary of $455.00 to your hourly employees who operate in a supervisory or administrative capacity.
-Contact Maginnis Law for an initial consultation regarding whether or not your employees qualify as exempt and to discuss options if you have been contacted by the North Carolina Wage and Hour Division.
 Maginnis Law, PLLC is a Raleigh business litigation law firm that is proud to have the trust of employers and employees from all over the Triangle area, including in Apex, Cary, Holly Springs, and Wake Forest.
 Contact the firm at 919.526.0450 or send an email to email@example.com to discuss issues with the Fair Labor Standards Act and the North Carolina Wage and Hour Act.
 We understand overtime laws and can help you.